os-climate/os_c_data_commons/docs/data-loading.md

 ## 3. Ingest the data via Trino

 In this case we use Trino as an ingestion engine, which allows creating a new table schema with a SQL statement and directly loading the data from a partitioned set of parquet files writtten in our Hive storage bucket.
-We may first need to create a new schema if it does not exist:
+We may first need to create a new schema if it does not exist.
+Note that we use `osc._do_sql` instead of calling `engine.execute` directly, because since Trino version 395 and the trino python client version 0.317.0, some calls are complete without returning rows, and others won't complete unless rows are fetched via fetchall.
+The `osc._do_sql` command abstracts that away.

 ```
 ingest_schema = 'schema_name'